-NOTE: All dimensions are in millimetres unless otherwise noted.
+- All Pipe to be Glavanized Schedule 40. - All dimensions are in millimetres unless otherwise noted.

 The following Tree Planting Detail will be used for Bare Root Trees up to 35mm Caliper.

 - Spread out roots in hole (hole shall be twice the diameter of the root spread). - Flush out broken or frayed root ends with secateurs - Hold trunk vertical, backfill around roots with shredded loam mix, continuously packing the soil until firm. - Tree should br planted in a 75mm 100mm tree well at the same original growing depth as in nursery. - Bars should be hammered down into solid footing (at least 400mm into sub-soil base). - Use rubber straps at end of all guy wires to protect the tree at point of contact.
 (Guying & Staking is optional) - -Prune dead branches to maintain natural form of tree.